Quantitative Convergence for Sequential Interacting Diffusions via Incremental Relative Entropy: Introduction and main results

 \begin{remark} The Donsker--Varadhan variational formula combined with the global relative entropy estimate $S_N(T)\lesssim \log N$, as in \cite{wang2023gaussian}, typically yield at best a rate of order $\sqrt{\log N/N}$ for the convergence of empirical measures in $H^{-s}$.

 The estimate \eqref{eq:empirical-rate} removes this logarithmic loss.
-The key point is that we do not rely on $S_N(T)$ alone: instead, we exploit the sequential structure and analyze the Fokker-Planck equation in negative Sobolev norms.
-This yields the canonical $N^{-1/2}$ scale , which is optimal for empirical averages.
-Moreover, the same $H^{-s}$ framework is also the natural topology for studying Gaussian fluctuations in Section~\ref{sec:fluctuations}. \end{remark}
+The key point is that we do not rely on $S_N(T)$ alone: instead, we exploit the sequential structure and analyze the Fokker--Planck equation in negative Sobolev norms.
+This yields the canonical $N^{-1/2}$ scale, which is optimal for empirical averages. \end{remark}

-\begin{remark}[Regularity assumption on the velocity field $v= K \star \bar \rho$] In Theorem \ref{thm:empirical}, we impose a Sobolev-multiplier type assumption $\sup_{t\le T}\|v_t\|_{W^{m,\infty}}<\infty$ (with $m=\lceil\beta\rceil$), which is sufficient for the energy estimate in negative Sobolev norms and does not require any Lipschitz regularity of the kernel $K$.